 - Get repair cost estimates

-- Vehicle worth repairing if resale value greater than three times repair cost.
+- Vehicle is worth repairing if the resale value is greater than three times the repair cost.

 In this post, you’ll learn how to figure out if your head gasket is worth fixing, and you will also learn some of the hidden costs of head gasket repair; hang with me, and we’ll get this figured out.